GIScience/giscience2023/index.md

 - What are the software requirements to calculate more advanced and meaningful geospatial centrality indicators?
 - How to get from conceptual research over proof-of-concepts to ready-to use software to support policy makers?

-In addition, **practical hands-on sessions** will be offered by organizers for interested participants:
+In addition, **practical hands-on sessions** will be offered by organisers for interested participants:

 - What is openrouteservice?
 How to send API requests
 - How to calculate different centrality measures using openrouteservice